José Ángel Crespo

-José Ángel Crespo Rincón (born 9 February 1987) is a Spanish professional footballer who plays for Cypriot First Division club APOEL.
-Mainly a central defender, he also can play as a full-back.
+José Ángel Crespo Rincón (born 9 February 1987) is a Spanish retired professional footballer.
+Mainly a central defender, he could also play as a full-back.

-He made 74 La Liga appearances for Sevilla, Racing Santander, Córdoba and Rayo Vallecano, and also had brief spells in Serie A with Bologna and the Premier League with Aston Villa.
+He made 74 La Liga appearances for Sevilla, Racing de Santander, Córdoba and Rayo Vallecano, and also had brief spells in Serie A with Bologna and the Premier League with Aston Villa.
 He won a Super League and four cups with Greece's PAOK.

 Club career

 Sevilla

 Crespo was born in Lora del Río, Andalusia.
-A product of Sevilla FC's youth system, he made his first-team debut on 14 December 2005 in the group stage of the UEFA Cup, playing the full 90 minutes of a 1–1 draw at Bolton Wanderers; this was his only appearance of the team's victorious campaign.
+A product of Sevilla FC's youth system, he made his first-team debut on 14 December 2005 in the group stage of the UEFA Cup, playing the full 90 minutes of a 1–1 draw at Bolton Wanderers; this was his only appearance of their victorious campaign.
 He made his La Liga bow a week later in a 1–0 away defeat against Getafe CF, appearing in two more games during the season while still registered with the reserves.

-In the 2007–08 campaign, with Antonio Puerta's (who played mostly as left back) death, Crespo was definitely promoted to the main squad.
+In the 2007–08 campaign, with Antonio Puerta's (who played mostly as left-back) death, Crespo was definitely promoted to the main squad.
 In December 2008, Aston Villa reportedly showed interest in signing him after several good performances under coach Manolo Jiménez, also his coach at Sevilla Atlético.

-On 3 July 2009, Crespo was loaned to fellow league club Racing de Santander in a season-long move.
+On 3 July 2009, Crespo was loaned to fellow top-division club Racing de Santander in a season-long move.
 After appearing sparingly during his stint, with the Cantabrians narrowly avoiding relegation, he was released by Sevilla and joined Calcio Padova in Italy.

 Bologna

-Crespo moved to Bologna F.C.
-1909 on 14 July 2011, alongside Padova teammates Federico Agliardi and Daniele Vantaggiato.
-Having been rarely played, he was loaned to Hellas Verona F.C. and Córdoba CF, signing a two-year permanent contract with the latter on 27 April 2015, with the deal being made effective in July.
+Crespo moved to Bologna FC 1909 on 14 July 2011, alongside Padova teammates Federico Agliardi and Daniele Vantaggiato.
+Having been rarely played, he was loaned to Hellas Verona FC and Córdoba CF, signing a two-year permanent contract with the latter on 27 April 2015, with the deal being made effective in July.

-During his spell with the Stadio Renato Dall'Ara-based side, Crespo made his debut in Serie A on 21 December 2011, playing the entire 0–2 home loss against A.S.
-Roma.
-He scored his first and only goal in the competition on 27 October 2013, to help the hosts defeat A.S.
-Livorno Calcio 1–0.
+During his spell with the Stadio Renato Dall'Ara-based side, Crespo made his debut in Serie A on 21 December 2011, playing the entire 0–2 home loss against AS Roma.
+He scored his only goal in the competition on 27 October 2013, to help the hosts defeat AS Livorno Calcio 1–0.